kamoshi/kamoshi.org/content/posts/building-an-ssg-in-rust/index.md

-For the past few months in my spare time, I’ve been programming a simple library in Rust that can be used to generate a static website from markdown files and images.
+For the past few months in my spare time, I’ve been programming a simple library in Rust that can be used to generate a static website from markdown files and other assets.
 I myself use it to generate this very website, and it is available under the GPL license on [crates.io](https://crates.io/crates/hauchiwa), though it might be outdated - the latest version is always on [GitHub](https://github.com/kamoshi/hauchiwa)